A Sequence-Form Formulation of Logistic Quantal Response Equilibrium in Extensive-Form Games for Selecting Nash Equilibria: A Sequence-Form Formulation of Logistic QRE

-In accordance with the Nash equilibrium principle, we define $\gamma^*$ as a Nash equilibrium of $\Gamma_s^{e}(t)$ precisely when $\gamma^*$ individually solves Problem~\ref{ch3:opt:etne} against $\gamma^{*-i}$ for every player $i\in N$.
-Through the application of the optimality conditions to Problem~(\ref{ch3:opt:etne}) and the assumption $\hat{\gamma} = \gamma$, we derive the polynomial equilibrium system of $\Gamma_s^{e}(t)$,
+The term ``dilated entropy'' refers to applying the dilation operation to the standard entropy term associated with each sequence, using the realization weight of its parent sequence as the scaling variable.
+In accordance with the Nash equilibrium principle, we define $\gamma^*$ as a Nash equilibrium of $\Gamma_s^{e}(t)$ precisely when $\gamma^*$ individually solves Problem~\eqref{opt:etne} against $\gamma^{*-i}$ for every player $i\in N$.
+The preceding construction, together with Lemma~\ref{lemqre}, establishes the following equivalence. \begin{theorem} Let $(\sigma^*,\gamma^*)\in T$ and $\sigma^*=\sigma(\gamma^*)$. $\gamma^*$ is a Nash equilibrium of $\Gamma_s^{e}(t)$ if and only if $\sigma^*$ is a logistic QRE with the rationality parameter $\lambda(t)$. \end{theorem} Applying the first-order stationarity conditions to Problem~\eqref{opt:etne} for each player, and imposing its feasibility constraints together with the equilibrium consistency condition $\hat{\gamma}=\gamma$, yields the system